IQSS/datafest/versioning/01_Intro_to_versioning.md

 <img src="img/merged_example.png" width="400" align="center">

-A version control system is a tool that keeps track of these changes for us and helps us version and merge our files.
+A Version Control system is a tool that keeps track of these changes for us and helps us version and merge our files.

 ## Why use Version Control?